laurentperrinet/Perrinet20PredictiveProcessing/README.md

 latency of postediation (Engleman) were also proposed, such that it is yet not chedar what is the neural substrate of the fee.

+2a2: take from talk

+The model that we used for the ALE can be used with any image.
+In particular, a single flashed dot evokes a expanding / contracting isotropic activity while a moving dot may produce a soliton-like wave which may traverse an odusion (Khoei] More generally, this model may be described as a simplification of the Navier Stokes equation of fluid dynamics with the advection term.
+As such, solutions to these equations are typically waves which are travelling on the 'retinotopic map.
+A particular feature of these maps is that these in dude an amplification term for rectilinear motions .
+As a consequence, once an object begins to be tracked, its position is predicted in the future, such that position and velocity are better estimated. on the contrary, a dot which is moving on an unpredictable tragectory is explained away by the system.
+This explains some of the iron. linear, binary behaviours explained by this model.
+It is of partial interest at this point to understand if such a model extends to dher stimuli or has any neural correlate.

+### neural correlate of apparent motion

 ## neural implementation